Feeds:

 Read Full Post »

-Written by Mark Batterson, a contemporary American pastor and author.
-This is an excerpt from his book “The Circle Maker.”
+Written by Mary Taylor, a contemporary writer.
+This is an excerpt from the book “A Beautiful Year in the Bible.”

 Read Full Post »